ansyblenetwork/sdg/_posts/2020-11-09-diatonic-modes-from.md

 title: "Diatonic modes: From major to minor"
 ---

 While I was researching the origins of the major scale, I found very many articles trying to answer the question of why the major scale sounds happy, while the minor scale sound sad.
-The most satisfactory answer seems to be via the spectrum of lightness and darkness assigned to the various modes of the diatonic scale.
+The most satisfactory answer seems to be via the spectrum of brightness and darkness assigned to the various modes of the diatonic scale.

 ### By frequency pattern